The Wente torus

 3. Mailroom 2020F.
 You will receive all mail and departmental notices there.
 Separate mailboxes will be set up at the Scott Park campus for those instructors who will be teaching there.
 Please check your mailbox regularly and read your mail - especially departmental notices.
 All outside mail comes to a department mailbox in the University Hall mailroom.
 It is picked up and distributed by the department secretaries at least once a day.

 4. Testing Center.
 The department has no room set aside for make-up work by students, including missed tests.
-Missed tests should be made up in the Testing Center located in Student Classroom Annex, room 1140 (phone: 419.530.2011).
+Missed tests should be made up in the Testing Center located in the Field House, room 1080 (phone: 419.530.2011).
 Secretaries do not proctor exams, tests, or quizzes.
 If you allow make-up work, the arrangements are your responsibilities.
 Please do not abuse the testing/retesting facilities as this could lead to the University discontinuing the service.
-Testing facilities are also available on the Scott Park campus.

 5. Class Rooms.
 Classes are scheduled in various buildings on two campuses.
-Maps are printed in the Schedule of Classes booklet.
+There are online campus maps available.
 The location of your classes will be taken into consideration.
-If your classes are assigned to rooms in different locations, please see the associate chair.
+Any consideration of changes in classroom assignments must go through the department.
+If you desire such a change, please contact your associate chair.
 DO NOT contact Registration to change your room assignment.
 Remember that while this might work for you, you may now have made scheduling problems for all of your students!
 This is especially true when trying to change a room from one campus to the other.

 6. Course Preparation.
-A typewriter for use by the Mathematics Department personnel is available.
-Please be sure you know how to operate it properly in the mailroom (UH2020F).
-This room is locked at 5:00 PM for security.
-If you unlock the door to enter, please be sure to lock it when you leave.
-As a rule, the graduate assistants and part-time instructors are responsible for writing, typing and collating their own class materials.
+As a rule, graduate assistants and part-time instructors are responsible for writing, typing and collating their own class materials.
 The department secretaries will duplicate the material for you.
 The department needs a 24-hour notice for duplicating your class materials to guarantee that you have them on time.
-For instructors that are on the Scott Park campus teaching, there is a print shop on the second floor of the Learning Resource Center where you can submit your materials for duplication.
-It is preferable, if at all possible, that all duplication be preformed within the math department office.

 7. Supplies.
-Limited office supplies, including chalk and transparencies, are available for the teaching of your classes (meaning classes you are teaching, not taking).
+Limited office supplies, including chalk, white board marking pens, and transparencies, are available for the teaching of your classes.
 The University Bookstore is located in the lower level of the Student Union Building and has a wide selection of supplies that you may purchase.

-8. Overheads and Projectors.
-Classroom use of overheads or movie projectors may be arranged through the Audio/Visual Services Department in Carlson Library.
-Please call x2428 to coordinate classroom technology needs.
+8. Classroom Technology.
+There is an online description of all University classrooms for your convenience.
+If you have need of it, technology beyond what is already present may be available, and is arranged through the Audio/Visual Services Department in Carlson Library.
+Please call x2656 to coordinate classroom technology needs.

 9. Desk Copies.
 All course texts are ordered by the department for the classes you teach and are available in the Bookstore in the Student Union and/or Bookstore at the Scott Park campus.
 Desk copies of books for classes you teach are obtained from the department office and are to be returned to the office at the end of the semester.

 10. Identification.
 No one can use the facilities at Carlson Library without a University ID Card.
-University ID cards are obtained in the basement of the Student Union from Silicon Solutions.
-See the department secretary if you have any questions about obtaining a card.
+They are available at 1610 Rocket Hall.

 12. Libraries.
-The Mathematics Department maintains a small library in Room 2060, which is accessible through the lounge.
+The Department of Mathematics and Statistics maintains a small library in Room 2060, which is accessible through the lounge.
 Carlson Library has in open stacks the Mathematics collection under Library of Congress Cataloguing.
 Journals, which may not be circulated, are in Carlson.
 You will need your ID card to check out books.

 Photocopying

-The departmental copy card is to be used by graduate students only for copying items that are required for their teaching duties.
-See the department secretaries for use of a card for limited copying.
-The duplication of a large number of copies (20 and over) need to be done through the department secretaries.
+The departmental copy code (see the department secretaries) is for making less than 20 copies and is to be used by graduate assistants only for copying items that are required for their teaching duties.
+The duplication of a large number of copies (20 and over) needs to be done through the department secretaries.
+Please submit documents to be copied at least 24 hours ahead of the time that you will need them.